Skip to main content Skip to main navigation

 No, these are two separate documents.
 An invoice is a request for payment and must follow ATO guidelines.
 A receipt is a confirmation that payment has been made – and there is no mandatory format you have to follow.

-You can turn an invoice into a receipt simply by marking it as paid and providing a payment date.
-And sending a receipt (or remittance advice) is a great opportunity to say a simple ‘thank you for your payment’, which may help secure prompt payments in the future, as well as ongoing business.
+You can turn an invoice into a receipt simply by renaming it, marking it as paid, and providing a payment date.
+Sending a receipt (or remittance advice) is a great opportunity to say a simple ‘thank you for your payment', which may help secure prompt payments in the future, as well as ongoing business.

 Read more